BryceVandegrift/hot-plate/Build.md

 - Desk lamp and or magnifying glass
 - An ICSP programmer for programming the microcontroller
 - Solder suitable for soldering electronics.
-- Solder wick for removing excess of solder.
+- Solder wick for removing excess solder.
-- 90-99% Isopropyl Alcohol for removing the excess of flux after soldering.
+- 90-99% Isopropyl Alcohol for removing the excess flux after soldering.
 - Lint free wipes, used toothbrush, or cotton swabs for cleaning the PCB before and after soldering.
 - A multimeter can be beneficial for troubleshooting.